Storage and SCSI

 blktool

-This is a utility for fetching and changing parameters in the linux
+This is a utility for fetching and changing parameters in the Linux

 block subsystem.
-It supports ATA and SCSI disks with some support for
+It supports ATA and SCSI disks with some support

 ddpt

-devices.
-For block devices that understand the SCSI command set, finer
+files that are block devices.
+For block devices that understand the

-grain control over the copy may be available via a SCSI pass-through
+SCSI command set, finer grain control over the copy may be available

 developed for Linux and ported to FreeBSD, Solaris and Windows.
-See ddpt .
+See

 ddrescue